halilozercan/compose-richtext/docs/richtext-ui.md

 A library of composables for formatting text using higher-level concepts than are supported by compose foundation, such as "bullet lists" and "headings".

+RichText UI is a base library that is non-opinionated about higher level design requirements.
+If you are already using `MaterialTheme` in your compose app, you can jump to [RichText UI Material](../richtext-ui-material/index.html) for quick start.

 ## Gradle

 ```groovy